Get 7 words for good...in your wardrobe

-Shellie Morris has spent the past 25 years learning from and helping Aboriginal and Torres Strait Islander people and engaging in music as a healing tool.
+Dr Shellie Morris has spent the past 25 years honing her skills as a story teller and musician.
+She has learnt from communities around the world and worked with them engaging in music as a healing tool.

 She imparts the importance of having a voice and that each individual is important whether she is in the desert or the city.